mchobby/esp8266-upy/ili934x/api.md

 ## chars( str, x, y )

-Draw one or several characters at arbitrary x,y position.
+Draw one or several characters at arbitrary x,y position on the screen.

 Does not modifies the x,y cursor position.